-It is considered as "producer", depending on the case, any or all of the followings: (i) the manufacturer or the importer in the European Union of a finished product, raw material or component of the product; and (ii) the apparent producer of the product (i.e. any person presenting itself as the producer of the product by providing its name, trademark or other identifying features along with the product, whether on the container, wrapping or other any protective or presentational component).
+The "producer" of a product can be any of the following: (i) the manufacturer or the importer in the European Union of a finished product, of a component part of the finished product or of any raw material; and/or (ii) the "apparent producer" of the product (i.e. any person who, by putting his name, trade mark or other distinguishing feature along with the product, whether on the container, wrapping or any other protective or presentational component, presents himself as its producer).

-In the event that the "producer" cannot be identified, the supplier of the product (i.e. the distributor or the "retail" supplier) shall be considered as such, unless he informs the injured party of the identity of the manufacturer or of the person who supplied the product to him, within a term of three months before it is required to give such information.
-This same rule applies in the case of imported products in the European Union, in the event that the product does not indicate the name of the importer, even if it indicates the name of the manufacturer.
+Where the "producer" of a product cannot be identified, each supplier of this product (i.e. the distributor or the "retail" supplier) will be considered as its "producer", unless he informs the injured party of the identity of the "producer" or of the person who supplied him with the product, within a term of three months before he is required to give such information.
+This has been clarified by, among others, the Judgment of the European Court of Justice of 2 January 2009 (case C-358/08) and the Judgment of the Spanish Supreme Court of 21 January 2020.